nicklockwood/layout/README.md

 ## Default Expressions

 Layout tries to determine sensible defaults for the width and height expressions if unspecified.
 To do this, it looks at a variety of properties, such as the `intrinsicContentSize` and whether the view uses AutoLayout constraints.
-This mechansism doesn't work 100% of the time, however.
+This mechanism doesn't work 100% of the time, however.

 For custom components, you can provide explicit default expressions to be used instead.
 These are not limited to "width" and "height" expressions - you can provide defaults for any expression type.